jmervine/node-git-fish/README.md

 ### Github Web Hook Listener in Node.js

 > Why fish?
-What recieves a hook?
+What receives a hook?

 ### Usage